 How to tell when a persimmon is ripe

 There is a huge difference between the fuyu and hachiya in terms of ripeness.
-The fuyu is delicious when still firm or with a slight amount of give.
-Any softer than that and it's heading towards being a little bit overripe.
+The fuyu is delicious when still firm, but will be a bit sweeter when the flesh has a slight amount of give.
+Any softer than that and it's heading towards being a little overripe.

 The hachiya, on the other hand, is a whole different animal.
 This persimmon must be completely soft before you can eat it.
 I'm talking so squishy it feels like a water balloon filled with jelly when you poke it!
 It should offer no resistance when you cut into it, and the flesh inside should look almost translucent.